The Very Hungry Caterpillar: Awards

-Cocoon vs. chrysalis
+Scientific accuracy

 The moth-related term cocoon is used instead of the proper butterfly term chrysalis.
-After many inquiries, Eric Carle explained that it was intentional:"And here's my unscientific explanation: My caterpillar is very unusual.
+Carle explained that it was intentional:"And here's my unscientific explanation: My caterpillar is very unusual.
 As you know caterpillars don't eat lollipops and ice cream, so you won't find my caterpillar in any field guides.
 But also, when I was a small boy, my father would say, 'Eric, come out of your cocoon.'
 He meant I should open up and be receptive to the world around me.
 For me, it would not sound right to say, 'Come out of your chrysalis.'
 And so poetry won over science!"

 Healthy eating

-The American Academy of Pediatrics, the CDC, philanthropic groups, and anti-obesity campaigns have used the book in nutrition outreach.
-In 2011, the AAP sent special copies of the book to health providers as part of a healthy foods campaign.
+The American Academy of Pediatrics, the Centers for Disease Control and Prevention, philanthropic groups, and anti-obesity campaigns have used the book in nutrition outreach.
+In 2011, the Alliance for a Healthier Generation, an anti-obesity campaign established by the American Heart Association and former President Bill Clinton, sent free copies to more than 17,500 pediatricians' offices, accompanied by a reading guide to help parents use the story to talk to their children about healthy eating.

+Interpretations

+The Very Hungry Caterpillar has been interpreted as a Christian allegory and as both a critique of capitalist consumption and a celebration of it.
+To such interpretations, Carle had this to say:“My guess is it’s a book of hope.
+That you, an insignificant, ugly little caterpillar can grow up and eventually unfold your talent, and fly into the world.
+As a child, you can feel small and helpless and wonder if you’ll ever grow up.
+So that might be part of its success.
+But those thoughts came afterwards, a kind of psychobabble in retrospect.
+I didn’t start out and say: ‘I want to make a really meaningful book’.”

 Cultural influence

 This book was used by former first lady Barbara Bush as part of her campaign to promote literacy.
-In 1999, Pizza Hut asked 50 U.S. governors to name their favorite books from childhood.
-The then-governor of Texas, George W. Bush, named The Very Hungry Caterpillar, despite having been 23 years old at the time of its publication.
+In 1999, Pizza Hut asked all 50 U.S. governors to name their favorite book from childhood.
+George W. Bush, then governor of Texas and son of Barbara, selected The Very Hungry Caterpillar, despite having been 23 years old at the time of its publication.

-In 2009, Google celebrated the book's 40th anniversary by rendering the logo on its main search page in the style used in the book.
+In 2009, Google celebrated the book's 40th anniversary by rendering the logo on its main search page in the style of the book.

 Media and merchandise

-VHS

-The Very Hungry Caterpillar was adapted for UK television by Illuminated Film Company on September 1, 1993.
-Then, on October 17, 1994, it was released as a VHS video distributed by PolyGram Video.
-It was re-released on June 16, 1997, distributed by Channel 5 Video, a sub-label of PolyGram.
-On March 18, 2002, it was re-released again by Universal Pictures as part of an anthology called The World of Eric Carle that included The Very Hungry Caterpillar along with four other Eric Carle stories.

-This anthology utilized a classical music-influenced soundtrack by Wallace and Gromit and Peppa Pig composer Julian Nott.
-Narration on the UK releases were performed by Roger McGough and Juliet Stevenson; this version was briefly released in the US by Scholastic.
-Then, on August 5, 1995, Disney released a US dub version with narration by Brian Cummings and Linda Gary.
-After Disney's adaptation, the film and TV rights were sold for £1 million.
+Television and home video